ThePendulum/aurora/README.md

 An example configuration file can be found at `config/example.js`.
 This file is only an example indeed and will be ignored and overwritten when aurora is updated.
 To configure aurora, copy this file to `config/default.js` and open it in your favorite text editor.

 ## Color channels
+The color channels on the web interface are the primary way of setting what your LEDs will display.
+There are seven channels: Master, RGB (Red, Green Blue) and HSV (Hue, Saturation, Value).
+When a channel from either the RGB or HSV channel group gets updated, the other channel group will be ignored.
+The Master channel is linked to the RGB channel group in this behavior.

+### Master
-There are Master, RGB, HSV color channels available.
-When one of the RGB channels gets modified, the HSV channels will be ignored.
-Likewise, when an HSV channel gets modified, the RGB channels will be ignored.
-The master channel takes a hexadecimal color value and, when avaible, will show the web browser's native color input.
+The master channel takes a hexadecimal color value and, when available, will show the web browser's native color input.

 ### RGB
 The RGB channels represent red, green and blue respectively.
-Each channel accepts a value between 0 and 255.
+Each channel ranges between 0 and 255 and exceeding values will be capped.
 By combining all three channels, over 16 million colors can be created.
-All RGB channels are capped, meaning values above 255 will be truncated to 255.

 ### HSV
 The HSV channels represent hue, saturation and value, a [cylindrical representation](http://i.imgur.com/iYzgRRI.png) of the RGB color model.
-The hue channel accepts a value between 0 and 360 (degrees) on a [color wheel](http://i.imgur.com/5UpyIGh.png).
+The hue channel represents a value between 0 and 360 (degrees) on a [color wheel](http://i.imgur.com/5UpyIGh.png).
+Values exceeding 360 will wrap around from 0 (380 will be equal to 20, 12490 to 250, and so on).
 The saturation and value channels accept a value between 0 and 1, and represent the colorfulness and brightness respectively.
-The HSV channels are most suitable for e.g. color cycling and brightness fading and pulsing, as a single HSV channel can affect all colors of the RGB color model at once.
-The hue channel refers to a color wheel and values above 360 degrees will simply reset to 0 degrees, while the saturation and value channels are capped to 1.
+Values exceeding 1 will be capped to 1.
+The HSV channels are most suitable for e.g. color cycling, brightness fading and pulsing, as a single HSV channel can affect all colors of the RGB color model at once.

 ## Mathematical expressions
 A static color can look cozy, but to make things more exciting, each color channel is powered by a mathematical expression parser that provides access to [lots of mathematical operations](https://github.com/silentmatt/expr-eval#expression-syntax), which become especially powerful in combination with the variables aurora makes available.